Have you had the experience of an inner voice or hearing which happens to you in regards to your spirit or soul voice? Anything?

 Soul voice is now being neurologically studied as a valid spiritual phenomena and soul voice requires our participation, a certain amount of conscious openness, receptivity and allowance.
 The messages, when they rise, dance through our being.
 If you have never experienced this, it may be difficult to understand, but at least this post will draw understanding about the occurrences.

-Published in recent neurological studies, “Americans Speaking in Tongues,” Dr Andrew Newburg, at the University of Pennsyvania found that tongues is not the same type of speaking which should normally activate the frontal lobe.
-He is the same doctor who investigated Buddhist monks meditating and Fransican Nuns praying.
-He didn’t, however, study Hindu chanting and Tibetian Monks throat singing or someone channeling an astral or terrestrial voice.
-Let’s hope he continues his investigations because from the studies Dr. Newburg has done, there were noticable differences between the results of speaking in tongues, meditation and prayer, in that the meditation and prayer groups were intentionally performing ‘speech’ and this activated the frontal lobe where speech activity fires, whereas his experiments with people speaking in tongues had little to no frontal lobe activity, as if the voice was from a different source and not the brain’s speech center.
+Published in recent neurological studies, “Americans Speaking in Tongues,” Dr Andrew Newburg, at the University of Pennsylvania found that tongues is not the same type of speaking which should normally activate the frontal lobe.
+He is the same doctor who investigated Buddhist monks meditating and Franciscan Nuns praying.
+He didn’t, however, study Hindu chanting and Tibetan Monks throat singing or someone channeling an astral or terrestrial voice.
+Let’s hope he continues his investigations because from the studies Dr. Newburg has done, there were noticeable differences between the results of speaking in tongues, meditation and prayer, in that the meditation and prayer groups were intentionally performing ‘speech’ and this activated the frontal lobe where speech activity fires, whereas his experiments with people speaking in tongues had little to no frontal lobe activity, as if the voice was from a different source and not the brain’s speech center.

 There is phenomena in life which offers us further proof of this difference of voice.